 Set a dedicated time.

 Different times work for different people and phases of life.
-I used to read my Bible after getting home from school- now it’s in the morning before things get busy and I get too exhausted to read without falling asleep in the evening.
+At one point as a teenager I used to read my Bible after getting home from school- now it’s in the morning before things get busy and I get too exhausted to read without falling asleep in the evening.
 Don’t restrict it though- just because you’ve read your Bible once that day doesn’t mean you can’t listen to worship music, dip back into a different part, look up a word in the index that you’re intrigued about.

 Find a time when you have time not to rush, to learn and not to just read the words and tick it off mentally.
 If you have upside down days, or an irregular schedule, align it mentally with something else that you have to do daily- like brushing your teeth or a mealtime, getting into bed or getting a drink.
 You can easily make visual reminders to yourself – so if you see your toothbrush you remember Bible reading!
 I’ve started setting reminders on my phone at certain times for things I’m bad at remembering- so you can always do that to get started.